raystack/raccoon/docs/concepts/architecture.md

 ## Connections

 ### Websockets
-Raccoon has long-running persistent connections with the client.
+Raccoon supports long-running persistent WebSocket connections with the client.
 Once a client makes an HTTP request with a WebSocket upgrade header, raccoon upgrades the HTTP request to a WebSocket connection end of which a persistent connection is established with the client.

 The following sequence outlines the connection handling by Raccoon:
+* Clients make websocket connections to Raccoon by performing a http GET API call, with headers to upgrade to websocket.
+* Raccoon uses [gorilla websocket](https://github.com/gorilla/websocket) handlers and for each websocket connection the handlers spawn a goroutine to handle incoming requests.
+* After the websocket connection has been established, clients can send the events.
 * Construct connection identifier from the request header.
 The identifier is constructed from the value of `SERVER_WEBSOCKET_CONN_ID_HEADER` header.
 For example, Raccoon is configured with `SERVER_WEBSOCKET_CONN_ID_HEADER=X-User-ID`.
 Raccoon will check the value of X-User-ID header and make it an identifier.
 Raccoon then uses this identifier to check if there is already an existing connection with the same identifier.
 If the same connection already exists, Raccoon will disconnect the connection with an appropriate error message as a response proto.
   * Optionally, you can also configure `SERVER_WEBSOCKET_CONN_GROUP_HEADER` to support multi-tenancy.
 For example, you want to use an instance of Raccoon with multiple mobile clients.
 You can configure raccoon with `SERVER_WEBSOCKET_CONN_GROUP_HEADER=X-Mobile-Client`.
 Then, Raccoon will use the value of X-Mobile-Client along with X-User-ID as identifier.
 The uniqueness becomes the combination of X-User-ID value with X-Mobile-Client value.
 This way, Raccoon can maintain the same X-User-ID within different X-Mobile-Client.
 * Verify if the total connections have reached the configured limit based on `SERVER_WEBSOCKET_MAX_CONN` configuration.
 On reaching the max connections, Raccoon disconnects the connection with an appropriate error message as a response proto.